On High-Dimensional Change-Point Detection Based on Pairwise Distances

 Figure \ref{fig:bg_histogram_plots} shows that the proposed method had an excellent performance in Examples \ref{exa:1} and \ref{exa:2}.
 In these examples, we used $\delta_n=0.05$ (i.e., $n\delta_n=2.5)$ to have $|{\cal X}_t| \ge 2$ and $|{\cal Y}_t| \ge 2$ for all $t \in {\cal A}_n$.
 In Example \ref{exa:1}, the performance of the proposed method was comparable to that of NNG and KCPA, and better than MST.
-However, the JM method {still} had the best performance.
-But in Example 2, while all other competing methods performed poorly, the proposed method had an outstanding performance.
+But in Example \ref{exa:2}, while all other competing methods performed poorly, the proposed method had an outstanding performance.